India emerges as land of opportunity, invites US firms to invest: PM Modi

 "Today, there is global optimism towards India.
 This is because India offers a perfect combination of openness, opportunities and options.
 Let me elaborate.
 India celebrates openness in people and in governance," Modi said while addressing the US-India Business Council 'India Ideas Summit' through a video link.

+India Ideas Summit updates: Never been a better time to invest in India says PM Modi

-He said the coronavirus pandemic has showed the importance of economic resilience, which can be achieved by stronger domestic economic capacities.
+He said the coronavirus pandemic has shown the importance of economic resilience, which can be achieved by stronger domestic economic capacities.

 "This means improved domestic capacity for manufacturing, restoring the health of the financial system and diversification of international trade," he added.